 Go on a Scavenger Hunt Outside

-As the weather gets warmer going outside can be a fun change and great way to increase student engagement.
+As the weather gets warmer going outside can be a fun change and a great way to increase student engagement.
 Have students work on a spring scavenger hunt.
 Students can look for items that fit into specified categories shape or texture.
 Check out my blog post on Scavenger Hunts with ELLs for more ideas.

 Read books with Spring Topics/Settings

 Disclosure: This post contains Amazon affiliate links, which means I may receive a commission if you click on an Amazon link and make a purchase.
 This does not cost you any extra money.

-You can use spring themed books for read alouds/mentor texts or highlight a section in your classroom library for students to read.
+You can use spring-themed books for read alouds/mentor texts or highlight a section in your classroom library for students to read.
 If you are able to take students outside to read that is even better.
 Check out my recommendations of Spring Books for ELLs for more books to read.

 Up Down Around is a fun book about plants that would be great for practicing prepositions.

 Integrate Spring Themes into Your Content

-Practice using context clues with these spring themed task cards.
-Each card has simple sentence and a focus word.
+Practice using context clues with these spring-themed task cards.
+Each card has a simple sentence and a focus word.